Gioiacopini/Spatial-Interaction-Modeling-for-Retail-Location-Planning/README.md

 Please read the jupyter notebook for more information.

 ### Important:
 This analysis is an adaptation of Dr. Andy Newing's and Dr. Nick Hood's example projects at the CDRC course on Spacial Modelling for Retail Analytics.
-During the course the computations were made in Excel, [I'm an inline-style link](https://www.google.com)I just applied the same models and ideas to a different dataset and modelled the analysis in Python.
+During the course the computations were made in Excel, I just applied the same models and ideas to a different dataset and modelled the analysis in Python.